How Much Can I Sell My Engagement Ring For?

 While the factors above all influence the resale price of an engagement ring, in general you can expect to get 20-45% of the original retail price.
 If you sell your ring to a jeweler, this number will be affected by their markup.
 Larger stores will likely have a higher markup than your local independent jeweler.

 In general, the reason your engagement ring is worth less in a resale transaction is the idea of “markup” noted above.
-Jewelers have high markups in order to cover expenses such as overhead, marketing, rent etc. Meaning that when it comes to the resale of your ring, you will not recoup what you originally paid.
-It is also important to understand that diamonds are not investments, contrary to popular belief, therefore they will not increase in value.
-Much like a car, when a diamond is purchased it will decrease in value.
+Jewelers have high markups in order to cover expenses such as overhead, marketing, rent etc. Meaning that when it comes to the resale of your ring, you will not receive the original sale price.

 Another factor in the difference between retail and resale prices is the ring’s history.
-How was it treated?
 Is there any hidden damage that will have to be repaired?
 These kinds of unknowns cause jewelers to pay less for a ring in order to protect themselves from loss.

 - Websites like Craigslist or eBay: They are easy to use, but dealing with potential buyers is time consuming.
 And, there are the risks of being approached by people looking to take advantage of you.
 There is also guarantee that your ring will sell.

-- Local jeweler: This can be a good option if you know the jeweler.
+- Local jeweler: An obvious local option would be your local jewelry.
 However, because they likely sell to a local (and therefore smaller) market, they may not have a need for your piece.
+They may offer to take the ring on consignment, with no guarantee of a sale and months of waiting to see if it does.

 - Pawn broker: Pawn shops are convenient, but they may not have the expertise to understand the value of your ring and make you a good offer.